(Disclosure: Some of the links below may be affiliate links)

 These fees are not large numbers.
 But they still add up, month after month, if you are investing regularly.

-We can imagine a scenario when you invest every month 5000 CHF.
+We can imagine a scenario where you invest 5000 CHF every month.
 1000 CHF goes to Swiss shares, and 4000 CHF goes to foreign shares.
-Here is what you are going to pay:
+Here is what you will pay: